riky1/ics-simple-javascript/README.md

-# Simple Javascript ics for HTML use
+# Simple Javascript ics calendar for HTML use

 Generate and download an ics file for calendar events.